Southwest Minnesota State University

 - The world’s first bachelor’s degree in culinology, approved by the Research Chefs Association.

 - Coed Living and Learning Communities: residential communities that share an academic or a special interest with the residents of their house.
-These include culinology house; access, opportunity and success community; fine arts community; exercise science house; and the Mustang Traditions house.
+These include agriculture house, culinology house; access, opportunity and success community; fine arts community; exercise science house; and the Mustang Traditions house.

 - SMSU graduates get jobs: Ninety-six percent of our recent grads are employed; 10 percent continue their education following graduation.